SafeExamBrowser/Chrominimum/README.md

 ### Usage

 Use a command-line parameter or the application configuration file to specify the URL to be loaded initially.
-The command-line parameter takes precedence over the configuration file and must always be the first parameter if used.
+The command-line parameter for the URL takes precedence over the configuration file parameter.
 Additionally, any of the optional parameters listed below may be used to control various features of the browser.
-Keyboard shortcuts F5 and CTRL+R reload the current page (if reloading is not disabled).
+Keyboard shortcuts F5 and CTRL+R reload the current page (if reloading is enabled).

 **Command-Line**
 ```
-Chrominimum.exe duckduckgo.com [optional parameters]
+Chrominimum.exe --start-url=duckduckgo.com [other optional parameters]
 ```

 **Chrominimum.exe.config**